styx-emulator/styx-emulator/CONTRIBUTING.md

 would like, please let us know.
 Additionally if there is already an issue for it please comment +1 on the issue so we can track interest in things and adjust priority.

+#### Note for Maintainers

+Once a feature is selected for implementation, define sub-tasks for the feature as checkboxes in the issue description.
+Generally the feature should be scoped to be reviewable as one pull request.
+If the feature is sufficiently large and warrants multiple self-contained pull requests, capture those tasks as separate issues and apply an approriate Area (A-*) label to group the issues together.
+We uses [Bevy's](https://bevy.org/learn/contribute/reference/triage/) system of Triaging to label our issues.

 ## Code Contributions

 ### General Contribution Workflow